VeselaVideva/pet-shelter/README.md

 - GitHub
 - GitHub Desktop

+### Useful information
+I'm deploying on a site with a custom name, not the default domain name that Firebase provides, so in every deploy the site name must be specified:`firebase deploy --only hosting:pet-shelter-angular`

 ### Public (guests)

 - page Home (click on logo) - shows all pets from the database
 - page Sign Up (Register) - added routh guard, so logged-in users can't access the page
 - page Sign In (Login) - added route guard, so logged-in users can't access the page
+- 404 page - when user enters an invalid url, he's redirected to this page

 ### Private (users)